 Above photo: Professor Calton (at back with white cap) leads a class in Social Entrepreneurship in an exercise called “Bee Buzz,” a method for getting students to share ideas and bring together shared insights, as a basis for action learning.
 Organized around the metaphor of co-creatively gathering the “wisdom of the hive,” students go out and find new information (i.e., pollen) to make a shared sense of their socially constructed reality.
 The group is discussing a chapter from “slow food” guru, Michael Pollan, in his book, Second Nature, on how the metaphor of gardening can overcome the polarization between advocates of the “wilderness ethic” (separating man and nature to save nature) and “market ethic,” which marginalizes nature as a repository of resources for man’s use.
 “This is a background discussion to help student groups frame social entrepreneurship ventures for the Big Island that will generate jobs and profits, while also delivering social and environmental benefits for the community, thereby promoting sustainability,” says Calton.

-Professor Calton’s research tackles conventional theoretical assumptions about the primacy of the focal firm and the need for managers to deliver single bottom line profitability, often at the expense of poor stakeholder relations.
+Professor Calton questions social and environmental performance in business firms.
+His research tackles conventional theoretical assumptions about firms and the need for managers to deliver profitability often at the expense of stakeholder relations.

 Jerry M. Calton, professor of management at the University of Hawai‘i at Hilo, focuses his research and teaching activities on exploring ways to integrate improved social and environmental performance into the operations and decision-making processes of business firms.